Lady Gaga Makes Oscars History With a $30 Million Necklace

 Steve Granitz/WireImage

-Let's all take a moment of silence to admire Lady Gaga's $30 million necklace.
+Let's all take a moment of silence to admire Lady Gaga's estimated $30 million necklace.

 The A Star Is Born actress brought the glitz and glamour to the red carpet at the 2019 Oscars.
 Among a sea of pink and the standard black and white suits, the 32-year-old star showed up and showed out.